yalicee/march-23-be-rated-restaurants/README.md

 ### Background

-We are going to build an API which shows ratings and cuisine for restaurants in the Greater Manchester area.
+We are going to build an API which shows ratings and cuisine for restaurants in the North.
 For this Sprint we will be using [PostgreSQL](https://www.postgresql.org/) and [node-postgres](https://node-postgres.com/).

 ### W3 Schools